manan3101/mSecure3.0/README.md

 # mSecure 3.0 - Blockchain-Based Password Manager

 mSecure 3.0 is a password manager website leveraging blockchain technology for enhanced security.
 The project incorporates a smart contract written in Solidity, compiled using Remix IDE and connected to Ganache for free test network.
-Frontend development is based on React/Vite, while the backend is built using Node.js.

 ## Benefits of Blockchain Technology in Password Management